sethduda/AdvancedSlingLoading/README.md

 Also, it's possible there are other battleye filter files that can cause issues.
 If you check your battleye logs you can figure out which file is causing a problem.

-*The tow actions appear when looking at a vehicle, but do nothing when I select them.
+*The sling actions appear when looking at a vehicle, but do nothing when I select them.
 How do I fix that?*

 Most likely your server is setup with a white list for remote executions.
 In order to fix this, you need to modify your mission's description.ext file, adding the following CfgRemoteExec rules.
 If using InfiStar you should edit your cfgremoteexec.hpp instead of the description.ext file.
 See https://community.bistudio.com/wiki/Arma_3_Remote_Execution for more details on CfgRemoteExec.